 Ben UFO, Alex Nut, Boddika and Fatima

 “Ben UFO, Alex Nut, Boddika and Fatima was another memorable, vibey one at Plastic People.
 Fatima was singing in the middle of the dance floor.
-It was a real nerdy vibe, everyone was always so obsessed with what was gonna get drawn next, transfixed on every mix.”
+It was a real nerdy vibe at every party – everyone was always so obsessed with what was gonna get drawn next, transfixed on every mix.”